chrisosaurus/icarus/README.md

 Current focus
 =============

-The two backends are roughly now on-par with each other, so the focus has now shifted to adding some more of the basic language features.
+Icarus supports user defined struct and union types across both backends, the focus has now shifted to adding some more of the basic language features.

 I think the most essentials parts to add are:

- * user defined data types - structs, unions, and enums
  * parameterised (generic) data types - such as Vector[T] and Maybe[T]
  * looping constructs - for loops